Last updated: 15 March 2016

 Understanding how the New Zealand building laws apply to your building products or systems will help you to establish how much you need to do to get them accepted, used and specified.

 If your product is intended to be used in building work as defined in the Building Act, you will need to demonstrate how it complies with the relevant clauses of the Building Code.

 Otherwise, you still need to make sure it is fit for purpose and your product performance claims are reasonable, as required by our consumer and trading legislation.

 If you claim your products will comply with the Building Code, they must do so (as required by section 14G of the Building Act), if installed according to any data, plans, specifications and advice you prescribe.

-Everyone using your product or system in the building process will rely on your product information and claims, so it is essential that the data is accurate and reliable.
+Everyone using your product or system in the building process will rely on your information and claims, so it is essential that it is accurate and reliable.